idvorkin/idvorkin.github.io/_posts/2017-02-17-job-hunt-stress.md

     - job-hunt
 ---

 Job hunts are stressful, and my goal for job hunts is getting the job I want while minimizing my stress.
-My job hunting stresses come from: lack of confidence, being rushed, not having options, disappointing others and the pressure from my current job responsibilities.
+The stress comes from: lack of confidence, being rushed, not having options, disappointing others and the pressure from current job responsibilities.
 By expecting and mitigating each of these stressors I greatly reduce stress during my job hunt.

 *This post targets currently employed developers who want to switch jobs*